rajbot/quarantine-guide/index.md

 After you have finished washing, make sure you completely dry your hands with a clean towel.

-Coronavirus is very transmissible, and it is possible to contract the virus after touching a contaminated surface.
-Make sure to you wash your hands before eating and before preparing food, but also make sure to wash them anytime you touch a surface someone else might have touched.
-For example, someone dropping of supplies might have touched the doorbell, the doorknob, or a light switch.
-Also be sure to keep your fingernails trimmed.
+Coronavirus is very transmissible, and it is possible to contract the virus after touching a contaminated surface and then touching your face.
+Make sure to you wash your hands before eating and before preparing food, but also make sure to wash them anytime you touch a surface someone else might have touched or coughed on.
+Be sure to keep your fingernails trimmed.

+Avoid touching your face, especially if you are outside your house.
+Wearing gloves and a mask or scarf will help keep you from touching your face =.

 ## How